stealth/tensor-pwn/README.md

 The state of AI
 ===============

+This is a research-repo.
+I occasionally add/remove stuff as I go.
+Some text may be out-dated as you read it, as some issues might have been fixed after I published it here.

 ~~I do know nothing about tensors, fancy AI, models and such but~~ I do know about coding, HPC and storage formats, so I will populate or not this repo with classic IT security related stuff that I find myself funny about AI.